rsalmond/TIL/five dollar words.md

 Effete: no longer fertile, having lost vitality, marked by weakness or decadence.

+Eschatology: theological views on the end of the world.

 Exegesis: critical explanation or interpretation of a text.

 Exhortatory: strongly encouraging or persuading.